jacksonh1/slim_conservation_orthogroup_generation/README.md

 ### pipeline parameters explained
 Here is an explanation of the parameters and what they do:
+- `overwrite`: whether or not to overwrite the output files if they already exist.
+Can be one of:
+  - true: overwrite the output files
+  - false: do not overwrite the output files
 - `filter_params`:
   - `min_fraction_shorter_than_query`: A number between 0 and 1.
 Sequences that are shorter than `min_fraction_shorter_than_query`*(`length of query sequence`) will be removed from the group of sequences. <br>Default=0.5
 - `og_select_params`: